18F/handbook/_pages/how-we-work/agreements.md

 ### Agreements Team Responsibilities

-A detailed description of the steps in the IAA and MOU process is available [here](https://docs.google.com/document/d/1cMCnTpRdEvKRDEvPtI-mcuy9u2nwLJH2FaxfJVacIVA/edit)
+A detailed description of the steps in the IAA and MOU process is available here [pending]

 ## Agreements Status

 The Agreements Team maintains a [Kanban board](https://docs.google.com/spreadsheets/d/1v4QfXGaJVy9-CZ0n6cFLHGGs_5TL1l8uCh6ZyNYjMDk/edit#gid=1936372847) in the "Pipeline Kanban" tab of the linked spreadsheet.
 The Agreements Team updates the agreements pipeline daily and these changes are reflected in the Kanban board.
 The Agreements Team also holds a weekly check-in meeting to provide status updates.
-Questions on agreements can be posted anytime to #IAA in Slack or message @tts-agreements-team.
+Questions on agreements can be posted anytime to [#iaa](https://gsa-tts.slack.com/messages/iaa) in Slack or by sending a message to @tts-agreements-team or tts.agreements@gsa.gov.